 Despite the impacts of Western colonization and exploitation of their lands, the Inuit have retained rich cultural traditions of art, storytelling, and a deep knowledge of their ecosystems, along with the animals they have relied on for food for thousands of years.

 Early dietary researchers were blown away by their robust health while consuming a carnivorous diet in such harsh conditions.

 For example, in the seminal account of traditional diets, Nutrition and Physical Degeneration, pioneering dentist Weston A. Price, wrote:

 “In his primitive state he has provided an example of physical excellence and dental perfection such as has seldom been excelled by any race in the past or present…we are also deeply concerned to know the formula of his nutrition in order that we may learn from it the secrets that will not only aid in the unfortunate modern or so-called civilized races, but will also, if possible, provide means for assisting in their preservation.”

 What did the Inuit Eat?

 - Salmon and other wild fish

 - Seasonal berries

 Inland-dwelling Inuit relied more heavily on caribou that fed on the summer lichens and mosses across the tundra.
-Though the Inuits did not eat these plants directly, they were known to consume the pre-digested vegetation harvested from the stomach of hunted caribou.
+Though the Inuits did not eat these plants directly, they were known to consume the pre-digested vegetation harvested from the stomachs of hunted caribou.